ZetaTwo/zetatwocom/_posts/ctf/2015-12-14-gchq-challenge-z3.md

 Recently I have been playing with Microsoft's constraint solver, [Z3](https://github.com/Z3Prover/z3).
 I thought this would be a perfect tool to solve the challenge with.

 As stated previously, the challenge consists of a grid, specifically a 25x25 grid with series of numbers written next to each column and row and with some of the cells already filled in.
 Below is an image of the grid.
+Apparently, this is famous type of puzzle called a [Nonogram](https://en.wikipedia.org/wiki/Nonogram).
+I didn't know this until after I wrote this and a friend pointed it out.
+You know what they say, you learn something every day.

 ![The GCHQ christmas challenge grid](/assets/images/ctf/gchq_christmas_card.jpg)